-The veteran will be considered as making satisfactory progress until such time as the total number of unsatisfactory semester grades AND failures to complete a unit subject within 158 clock hours equals five.
+The veteran will be considered as making sat isfactory progress until such time as the total number of unsatisfactory semester grade AND failures to complete a unit subject within 158 clock hours equals five.
 (SEE NOTE 1) A veteran or eligible person may only be certified for courses required to meet the objective of a high school diploma.